DFFlanders/CloudAppHack/lead_hacker_checklist.md

  * Be the cheerleader, help people, do everything you can to make the event a positive organised experience for everyone.

 ## Checklists for the 'Lead Hacker'
 The below checklists are intended to provide the minimum viable set of tasks which will need to be completed for the hackathon.
-Naturally, you will add on additional tasks to make your event even better and we would highly encourage you to create your own checklists and share them back with the community.
+Naturally, you will add on additional tasks to make your event even better and we would highly encourage you to create your own checklists and share them back with the community[1].

-Are you ready to help make your event take off...?
+Are you ready to help make the world a better place where apps can work on any open cloud?
-Ok then, let's get going!

 ### Pre Event Checklist